The BA program in Russian trains students in both written and spoken Russian and in Russian civilization, culture, and literature.

 Admission Requirements Tabs

-Russian majors stage Russian plays and hold festivals, dinners, and open houses, and there is a Russian Circle student group.
+Russian majors stage Russian plays; hold festivals, traditional dinners, and open houses; and present Russian Kapustnik, a talent show held each semester.
+There is a Russian Circle student group as well as a Russian conversation hour.

 Iowa graduates have job placement rates ranging from 86-100 percent, depending on their area of study, and our Pomerantz Career Center offers multiple resources to help students find internships and jobs.